This page describes quotas and limits for Container Registry.

 Container Registry uses Cloud Storage for each registry's underlying storage.
 Cloud Storage Quotas & Limits apply to each registry.

-Container Analysis quotas
+Artifact Analysis quotas